sdubyz/kemalettin/README.md

 # Python

-This is the Template Repl for Python.

-Python is a dynamic language emphasizing readability.
+Kemalettin is a Discord Bot that does several things.

 [Check out the official docs here](https://www.python.org/).